 Navigating hard conversations surrounding sensitive topics like politics, racism, religion, gun control, or abortion can cause strain on any relationship, whether it be with friends or acquaintances, co-workers, family or even a spouse.
 Knowing or discovering that you have different ideologies or beliefs than those you care about can be uncomfortable, especially if you are in conversation about those topics.

 According to the 2017 Stress in America Survey, 27 percent of adults strongly or somewhat agree that the political climate has caused strain between themselves and their family members.
 It’s important to have healthy conversations, but also to be mindful of when the discussion escalates and becomes unproductive.

 Here are some helpful tips to guide the conversation in a more positive direction:

-Have conversation goals.
 Understanding your goals when it comes to communicating with others, may be helpful to having productive conversations.
-Whether the conversation is on a sensitive topic, such as healthcare, or not, it’s important to determine what you hope to achieve from the conversation.
+It’s important to determine what you hope to achieve from the conversation.
 Is it that you want to change the person’s mind or to simply hear and better understand their point of view?
 Establishing easy attainable goals, when communicating with others will help to ease tension in a conversation.

 Check the APA Psychology Help Center for additional information about relationships, managing stress and how to talk to kids about difficult subjects.